-- 3.1 Mid Devon District Council is the planning authority for Hemyock.
-The village lies within the Blackdown Hills Area of Outstanding Natural Beauty.
+3.1 Mid Devon District Council is the planning authority for Hemyock.
+The parish lies within the Blackdown Hills Area of Outstanding Natural Beauty.
 The largest settlement in Hemyock Parish is Hemyock itself.
-Within the parish are a number of hamlets including Simonsburrow, Culm Davy, Ashculm and Whitehall.
-The population of Hemyock increased from 1,299 in 2001 to 1,590 in 2011 a 22% increase within a decade.
-During that time a number of housing estates were built, notably those on the former St. Ivel site, on Millhayes Farm and at Churchill's Rise. - 3.2 In the 2011 census the usually resident population of Hemyock was recorded as 2163 in 928 households.
-The census also records that there were 42 dwellings which were empty properties, second homes or holiday lets. - 3.3 A Local Housing Needs Survey was conducted in September 2016 and attracted a 27% response rate (287 surveys).
-The returns revealed an affordable housing need for 26 homes within the parish and a desire for 18 open market homes.
-Respondents were also asked if they knew of anybody who had had to leave the village in the past five years due to lack of suitable housing; 25 households replied that they did know someone. - 3.4 The Local Housing Needs Survey survey revealed a majority of responders supported a small development of affordable homes for local people if the need for affordable housing was proven:
+The population of Hemyock village increased from 1,299 in 2001 to 1,590 in 2011 - a 22% increase within a decade.
+During that time a number of housing estates were built, notably those on the former St. Ivel site, on Millhayes Farm and at Churchill's Rise.
+Within the 886 households in the village 41% were owned outright and 33% owned with a mortgage.
+22% were in rented properties.